ConvertKit/convertkit-wordpress/README.md

-# ConvertKit for WordPress
+# Kit for WordPress

-Welcome to the ConvertKit for WordPress repository on GitHub.
+Welcome to the Kit for WordPress repository on GitHub.
 Here you can view the plugin source code, review open issues, and see releases of the plugin.

 **If you're not a developer, please download the plugin from [WordPress.org](https://wordpress.org/plugins/convertkit/).
 Downloading and installing directly from GitHub will not work.**

 ## Support

-If you are having issues setting up this plugin on your WordPress site, or have issues with your ConvertKit forms please do the following:
+If you are having issues setting up this plugin on your WordPress site, or have issues with your Kit forms please do the following:

 * Check the [Knowledge Base](https://help.kit.com/) for an answer to your question.
-* If you're still having trouble contact [ConvertKit Support](https://kit.com/support/).
+* If you're still having trouble contact [Kit Support](https://kit.com/support/).

 ## Developers

-For ConvertKit Developers, there are guides covering:
+For Kit Developers, there are guides covering:
 - [Setup](SETUP.md) - setting up your local environment for development and testing
 - [Development](DEVELOPMENT.md) - best practices for development
 - [Testing](TESTING.md) - how to write and run tests
-- [Actions and Filters](ACTIONS-FILTERS.md) - Actions and Filters available to WordPress Developers looking to extend ConvertKit's functionality
+- [Actions and Filters](ACTIONS-FILTERS.md) - Actions and Filters available to WordPress Developers looking to extend Kit's functionality

-For ConvertKit, there is a separate guide to deploying new versions to wordpress.org:
+For Kit, there is a separate guide to deploying new versions to wordpress.org:
 - [Deployment](DEPLOYMENT.md) - how to deploy a new Plugin version to [WordPress.org](https://wordpress.org/plugins/convertkit/)